jordanekay/AutoCodable/README.md

 ## Motivation

 The Swift's built-in `Codable` API has a major advantage - it automatically synthesizes many different encoding and decoding implementations when using it.
-This behavior allows to easy create custom types and makes them conform to `Encodable` or `Decodable` without a need to implement `func encode(to encoder: Encoder) throws` or `init(from decoder: Decoder) throws` explicitly.
+This behavior allows to easy create custom types and makes them conform to `Encodable` or `Decodable` without a need to implement `func encode(to encoder: any Encoder) throws` or `init(from decoder: any Decoder) throws` explicitly.

 However, one of its limitations is the necessity to keep everything within the same file.
 It means that the following scenario may happen: